MarketSquare/robotframework-openapidriver/docs/README.md

 data types and properties.
 The following list details the most important ones:
 - Only JSON request and response bodies are supported.
 - No support for per-endpoint authorization levels (only simple 401 / 403 validation).
+- Parsing of OAS 3.1 documents is supported by the parsing tools, but runtime behavior is untested.